jes/meshmill/README.md

  * implement support for rotary carving
  * an interesting example part to load up before the user opens their own model
  * some way to generate more than just top and bottom sides (maybe copy the part rotation UI that PrusaSlicer has?)
- * support for other tool shapes: tapered ball-nose end mills, bull-nose end mills, v-carving bits
+ * support for other tool shapes: tapered ball-nose end mills, bull-nose end mills, v-carving bits with arbitrary included angles
  * include roughing calculations in the ETA of the processing time, because it's sometimes significant
  * fix the thing where the camera moves to a new position when a new model is rendered (I think it re-positions so that it always looks at the centre of the model, don't know why)